INSIGHTS

 What Do You Need to Hire a Minor for the Summer?

-To protect the next generation of workers, the Washington State Department of Labor and Industries has outlined rules for employing minors to keep them safe during the workday.
+To protect the next generation of workers, the Washington State Department of Labor and Industries (LNI) has outlined rules for employing minors to keep them safe during the workday.
 They have limited work hours, specific meal and rest break requirements, and restrictions on what machinery they can operate onsite.

 What are the Hours They Can Work During Summer Break?